-Annex H provides details of significant technical changes between this European Standard and the previous edition EN 13138-1:2008.
+Annex K provides details of significant technical changes between this European Standard and the previous edition EN 13138-3:2007.

-This European Standard is one of a series consisting of four standards dealing with buoyant devices for swimming instructions for the various stages of the learning process:
+This European Standard is one of a series consisting of three standards dealing with buoyant devices for swimming instructions for the various stages of the learning process.

-- EN 13138-1, Buoyant aids for swimming instruction Part 1: Safety requirements and test methods for buoyant aids to be worn - EN 13138-2, Buoyant aids for swimming instruction Part 2: Safety requirements and test methods for buoyant aids to be held - EN 13138-3, Buoyant aids for swimming instruction Part 3: Safety requirements and test methods for swim seats - prEN 13138-4, Buoyant aids for swimming instruction Part 4: Test manikin for in water performance testing of buoyant aids to be worn
+- EN 13138-1, Buoyant aids for swimming instructions Part 1: Safety requirements and test methods for buoyant aids to be worn - EN 13138-2, Buoyant aids for swimming instructions Part 2: Safety requirements and test methods for buoyant aids to be held - EN 13138-3, Buoyant aids for swimming instructions Part 3: Safety requirements and test methods for swim seats - prEN 13138-4, Buoyant aids for swimming instruction Part 4: Test manikin for in water performance testing of buoyant aids to be worn